About co-authors

 Co-Author

 In 1993, Jean Augustine became the first Black woman elected to the Parliament of Canada.
 In 1988-1993, she was Chair of the Metro Toronto Housing Authority.
 She was an educator and school principal before entering federal politics.
-Among her accomplishments as an MP, was the introduction of a motion, passed unanimously, to have February proclaimed as Black History Month in Canada.
+Among her accomplishments as an MP

-She holds a Master of Education degree and Honorary Doctorates from the University of Toronto, McGill University, York University, and Guelph University.
-She served as the National President for the Congress of Black Women of Canada.
+She holds a Master of Education degree and honorary doctorates from the University of Toronto, McGill University, York University, Guelph University, University of Windsor, Trent University and Ryerson University.
+She served as the National President for the Congress of

-She has been honoured by many community organizations, appointed Commander of the Order of the British Empire, and was made a member of the Order of Canada for her distinguished career.
+She has been honoured by many community organizations, appointed Commander of the Order of the British Empire and was made a member of the Order of Canada for her distinguished career.
 Jean is an energetic advocate for social justice and has supported many social causes.

 Dauna Jones-Simmonds, BA, CHRL, SHRMC